christinespades/ildzium-engine/README.md

 make engine visible on website compile it to WebAssembly and run it in the browser integrate with GitHub Actions for auto-deploy

+## License & Usage
+Copyright © 2024-2026 Christine Spades.
+All rights reserved.

+This repository is proprietary software.
+Unauthorized copying, modification, redistribution, hosting, or commercial use is strictly prohibited.

+No license is granted except by explicit written permission from the author.